barrymoo/teach-me-something/nix/README.md

 Effectively forking it.

-cabal2nix will generate a `default.nix` file which will pull in all haskell based dependencies.
+cabal2nix will generate a `default.nix` file which will pull in all Haskell based dependencies.
 We can then override that default with additional dependencies like [this](https://github.com/jappeace/cut-the-crap/blob/master/shell.nix#L4)